orafasantos/firstOneFromMany/README.md

-Welcome to my first Portfolio, I'm adding here my inicial projects and challenges, my journey from zero to one.
+Welcome to my first repository, I'm adding here my inicial practicing projects and code challenges, the beggining of my journey from zero to one.